Plant Taxonomy of Elephant Ears:

 to Florida but have become naturalized

 in some wetland areas in the southern half of the state and are widespread.
-In fact, elephant ear plants are considered invasive plants
+In fact, they are considered invasive

 there.
-In cold climates, elephant ear plants are treated as annuals, allowing us our own little piece of "tropical landscaping" -- albeit short-lived.
+In cold climates, the plants are treated as annuals, allowing us our own little piece of "tropical landscaping" -- albeit short-lived.
 To extend their lives, see "Plant Care for Elephant Ears" below.

 Sun and Soil Requirements for Elephant Ear Plants: